DXHeroes/knowledge-base-content/practices/pilot_project.md

 ## How to Implement the Pilot Project

-**1. Define Goals**
+1. **Define Goals**
-  - How does the success of your pilot project look like?
+  How does the success of your pilot project look like?
 For some companies, it can be defined as a saved time or saved money.
 It is necessary to be clear about what you are trying to accomplish.

-**2. Choose Pilot Testers**
+2. **Choose Pilot Testers**
-  - You need a big enough group to get useful feedback, and small enough to not be overwhelmed.
+  You need a big enough group to get useful feedback, and small enough to not be overwhelmed.
 The participants should be open to use a new tool.
 It is also a good idea to pick the participants from the people who are going to use the tool regularly in the future.
 Set up an implementation infrastructure and a timetable.
 Explain the goals thoroughly and answer questions.
 Provide support during the testing.

-**3. Create an Onboarding Plan**
+3. **Create an Onboarding Plan**
-  -  Onboarding plan for the pilot testers can be used for the rest of the organization when you implement the final product.
+  Onboarding plan for the pilot testers can be used for the rest of the organization when you implement the final product.

-**4. Get Feedback**
+4. **Get Feedback**
-  -  Collect the feedback and try to find out what worked and what did not work.
+  Collect the feedback and try to find out what worked and what did not work.
 This feedback is really important for evaluating the new technology - you can decide if you want to move forward or try to find a different solution.
 Collect the feedback during the testing as well as after the testing.
 Discuss with the participants and create surveys, questionnaires, or self-evaluations.
 The participants have to feel free to speak about their experience.

-**5. Address and Fix Challenges**
+5. **Address and Fix Challenges**
-  - Ensure that the changes and implementation of the new product are beneficial and outweigh the cost of the implementation.
+  Ensure that the changes and implementation of the new product are beneficial and outweigh the cost of the implementation.

 ## Common Pitfalls of the Pilot Project